nguyenhuynhphuongloc/99Tech-CodeChallenge/Crude/Readme.md

 Log into MySQL and create the database: CREATE DATABASE product_db;

-Running the Application: npm run dev
+Running the Application: npm run dev in terminal